gshri67/S.i.-Systems---Client-App/README.md

 3. When you launch Visual Studio with a Xamarin iOS Project, a pop-up will appear.
 Follow the onscreen instruction to set connect for building the iOS project.

+##Set up Development Database
+Just run the PowerShell script at "developmentScripts/refresh_Dev_Environment.ps1".
+If all goes well, this will create a DEV database named SiSystemsClientApp in your local SQL Server instance.

 ##See Also
 Become familiar with:
  - iOS Human Interface Guidelines (https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/index.html)